 Do I have any protection against my employer firing or otherwise discriminating against me for filing a Whistleblower Lawsuit under the False Claims Act?

-Yes – but it is an after-the-fact remedy, and provides no absolute “protection” while you are employed.
+Yes, but it is an after-the-fact remedy and provides no absolute “protection” while you are employed.
 The False Claims Act contains a section which has become commonly known as the “whistleblower protection” provision.
-Section 3730(h) of the Act provides that “Any employee, contractor, or agent shall be entitled to all relief necessary to make that employee, contractor, or agent whole, if that employee, contractor, or agent is discharged, demoted, suspended, threatened, harassed, or in any other manner discriminated against in the terms and conditions of employment because of lawful acts done by the employee, contractor, agent or associated others in furtherance of an action under this section or other efforts to stop 1 or more violations of [the False Claims Act],” is entitled to special protection.
-The protection afforded to qui tam whistleblowers includes reinstatement with the same seniority status such employee would have had, but for the discrimination, two times the amount of back pay, interest on the back pay, and compensation for any special damages sustained as a result of the discrimination, including litigation costs and reasonable attorney’s fees.
-A civil action under this subsection may not be brought more than 3 years after the date when the retaliation occurred.
+Section 3730(h) of the Act provides that “Any employee, contractor, or agent shall be entitled to all relief necessary to make that employee, contractor, or agent whole, if that employee, contractor, or agent is discharged, demoted, suspended, threatened, harassed, or in any other manner discriminated against in the terms and conditions of employment because of lawful acts done by the employee, contractor, agent, or associated others in furtherance of an action under this section or other efforts to stop 1 or more violations of [the False Claims Act],” is entitled to special protection.
+The remedy afforded to qui tam whistleblowers includes reinstatement with the same seniority status such employee would have had, but for the discrimination, two times the amount of back pay, interest on the back pay, and compensation for any special damages sustained as a result of the discrimination, including litigation costs and reasonable attorney’s fees.
+A civil action under this subsection may not be brought more than three years after the date when the retaliation occurred.